 Although the advancement in technology has done little, if anything, to the quality of sound from a vinyl record player, modern models come with a number of features, functionality, and convenience unseen in traditional models.
 One such convenient type is the suitcase vinyl record player.
 With such an option, getting a full sized vinyl player may not be practical especially if you are just a music enthusiast looking to take your experience to another level.

-Best Seller of Suitcase Vinyl Record Player in 2019
+List of Best Suitcase Vinyl Record Player in 2020

-- Best Seller of Suitcase Vinyl Record Player in 2019
+- List of Best Suitcase Vinyl Record Player in 2020

 - #10.
 Musitrend Suitcase Record Player with Built-in Speakers